A point to set principle for finite-state dimension: Abstract

 Effective dimension has proven very useful in geometric measure theory through the point-to-set principle \cite{LuLu18}\ that characterizes Hausdorff dimension by relativized effective dimension.
 Finite-state dimension is the least demanding effectivization in this context \cite{FSD}\ that among other results can be used to characterize Borel normality \cite{BoHiVi05}.

 In this paper we prove a characterization of finite-state dimension in terms of information content of a real number at a certain precision.
-We then use this characterization to prove a finite-state dimension point-to-set principle.
+We then use this characterization to give a robust concept of relativized normality and prove a finite-state dimension point-to-set principle.
+We finish with an open question on the equidistribution properties of relativized normality.